Golden Enhydro Quartz: Crystals That Hold Light, Memory, and Meaning

 Detail of the golden enhydro quartz in Michelle Pajak-Reynolds's Desma pendant fluorescing under UV light.
 Photo courtesy: Benjamin Guttery/Third Coast Gems

-When I set one in gold, I think about the hands that dug it from a mountainside.
-The ancient sunlight sealed inside.
-The millions of years it waited to be found, and the human hands—mine—that get to shape its next chapter.
+I don’t just choose stones for their look.
+I choose them for their presence, their voice, the way they shift energy.
+Setting one in gold, I think of the hands that dug it from a mountainside, the petroleum sealed inside, the millions of years it waited, and the human hands, including mine and yours, that shape its next chapter.

 Golden Enhydro Quartz Jewelry